 Thinking that someone loves you enough to do anything to keep you with them seems endearing at first.
 But, it is one thing to make someone happy and another to be controlling, manipulative, and even dangerous about that desire.

-A possessive relationship is not a fair nor equal partnership.
+A possessive relationship is not a fair or equal partnership.
 It is a form of ownership.
 When one partner thinks the other belongs to them, they let their intense fear of losing them turn into rage and jealousy.

-Learning how to identify this behavior is so important to your mental health and physical well-being.
-[Read: The 14 signs of obsession in love that you simply can’t ignore]
+Learning how to identify this behavior is so important for your mental health and physical well-being.
+[Read: The signs of obsession in love that you simply can’t ignore]

 A possessive relationship is usually controlled by one person.
 And that person is possessive for a reason.
-This reason could be a past of betrayal.
-It could be low self-esteem.
-It could be anger issues or it could be brought on by a difficult childhood.
+This reason could be a past of betrayal, it could be low self-esteem, it could be anger issues, or it could be brought on by a difficult childhood.

 Possessive relationships aren’t just someone fearing the loss of their partner.
 They use that fear as an excuse for controlling behavior.
 That need for control overrides any love that may have ever been present.
 [Read: Controlling vs caring: A thin line controlling people love to cross]

-I would like to say that the answer is simply no, and in a way, it is, but it isn’t so simple.
+We would like to say that the answer is simply no, and in a way, it is, but it isn’t so simple.
 Most people in possessive relationships will claim their love is so strong it makes them do crazy things.

 A possessive relationship usually starts off intense.
 It is romantic and feels like a whirlwind.
 This is what makes the feelings of love seem so strong.